lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 LPWAN technology, the number of flows, among others.

 Some values in the Rule ID space may be reserved for goals other than header compression as fragmentation.
+(See {{#Frag}}).

 Rule IDs are specific to a Dev.
 Two Devs may use the same Rule ID for different header compression.
-To identify the correct Rule ID, the SCHC C/D needs to combine the Rule ID with the Dev L2 address to find the appropriate Rule.
+To identify the correct Rule ID, the SCHC C/D needs to combine the Rule ID with the Dev L2 identifier to find the appropriate Rule.

 ## Packet processing